Balve: Performing arts

 The Männerchor 1860 Balve is the largest choir in Balve.
 Other choirs include the Männerchor Garbeck and MC Cäcilia Volkringhausen.
 The town's bands include Musikverein Balve and Musikverein Garbeck.

 Until 2005, the organization Festpiele Balver Höhle and the town of Balve have jointly hosted a jazz festival.
 Acts at the festival have included performances by Jan Garbarek and by Piirpauke.
-One of the theatre ensembles in Balve is the Kolpingtheatergruppe, directed by Christoph Rapp.
-Another form of entertainment, the Balver Märchenwochen, involves performing fairy tales at Christmas.

 Festivals

-The Festspiele Balver Höhle is held at the Balver Höhle, a cave in Balve.
+The Festspiele Balver Höhle is mainly held at the Balver Höhle, a cave in Balve.
 The festival is a major focus of the culture in and around the town, featuring music and theatre performances.
-The only marksmen's festival, Schützenfest, is also held in a cave, and is organized by Schützenbruderschaft St. Sebastian.
+The only marksmen's festival, Schützenfest, is also held in this cave, and is organized by Schützenbruderschaft St. Sebastian.

 A large bonfire on Easter Sunday is another tradition in Balve, organized by the Kolpingsfamilie Balve.
 On May 1 each year the fire brigade of Balve is invited to the Feuerwehrfest, and for 20 years a christmas market has organized by Balver Fachhandel that features a live nativity scene.

 Sports

 One of the soccer clubs in Balve, SG Balve/Garbeck, won the DFB-Ü 40-Cup in 2007.
 The town also organizes the Balve Optimum, a competition between horse riders.

-Participiants in the Balve Optimum have included:
+Participants in the Balve Optimum have included: